Ankeny Christian Academy

 Ankeny Christian Academy (ACA) is a private Christian school located in Ankeny, Polk County, Iowa.
 It is an independent, non-denominational school serving students from preschool through 12th grade.
 The school is accredited by the state of Iowa.

 History

 ACA began in February 1992.
-In August 1993, meeting in a church, ACA opened with 27 students and 3 teachers in grades kindergarten through 6.
-For the next seven years the school rented rooms in several churches and a remodeled warehouse office building.
+In August 1993, meeting in a church, ACA opened with 27 students and 3 teachers in grades kindergarten through sixth grade.
+For the next seven years, the school rented rooms in several churches and a remodeled warehouse office building.
 In the spring of 2000 it purchased property at 1604 West 1st St. as its permanent location.

 ACA added secondary grades in the fall of 1996.
 The first senior class graduated in 2000.

 Sports

 The junior high and high school sports program includes boys and girls golf, track and field, cross-country, girls volleyball, boys and girls basketball, and football.
 The athletic teams are called the Eagles.
 The school is a member of the Bluegrass Conference.